colekappel/UCSD-Research/README.md

 # UCSD-Research
-Code for the electrogram signal quality project I completed with [Rappel Laboratory at UCSD](https://rappel.ucsd.edu/) and [the Computational Arrhythmia Research Laboratory Stanford](http://web.stanford.edu/group/narayanlab/cgi-bin/wordpress/#:~:text=Welcome%20to%20the%20Computational%20Arrhythmia,clarify%20mechanisms%20and%20improve%20therapy.)
+This repository contains the code that I wrote for the electrogram signal quality project I completed with [Rappel Laboratory at UCSD](https://rappel.ucsd.edu/) and [the Computational Arrhythmia Research Laboratory Stanford](http://web.stanford.edu/group/narayanlab/cgi-bin/wordpress/#:~:text=Welcome%20to%20the%20Computational%20Arrhythmia,clarify%20mechanisms%20and%20improve%20therapy.)
 The goal of the project was to improve ablation techniques in cardiac arrhythmia patients by developing an algorithm in MATLAB to quantify the quality of egms of patients.
+The software programs contained here were coded entirely by me in MATLAB.

 ![Fig1](UCSD_Github_Images/Fig1.png)

-**QualityProgram Documentation**
+**The Quality Program (QualityProgram.m)**

 Saving Results
 •	locResults – the folder within the folder that contains newProgramMax64Traces.m that holds all of the quality results.
 This is the only thing you’ll need to change on the program with regards to saving results.